spire-labs/poc-monorepo/README.md

 - packages/spvm-1/lib/election-contract: Handles election of Proposers and Enforcers.
 - packages/spvm-1/lib/preconfirmations-slashing: This contract is used to slash enforces that misbehave.

+The goal of this PoC is to showcase some basic functionality of Spire, including cross-chain transfers with fast preconfirmations, and appchain composibility with cross-chain swaps.

 Note: Having a working docker installation is required.

 # Demo Setup